-Legal separation in Nevada – formally referred to as “separate maintenance” — is an alternative to divorce.
-The court in a separate maintenance action can decide the same financial and family matters as in a Nevada divorce.
-These include:
+Legal separation in Nevada – formally referred to as separate maintenance – is a popular alternative to divorce.
+The court in a separate maintenance action can decide the same financial and family matters as in a divorce.

-But unlike in divorce, couples who legally separate still enjoy certain benefits of marriage in Nevada including:
+Though unlike in divorce, if you legally separate you can still enjoy certain benefits of marriage including:

 - Sharing health insurance;